This page has been reviewed and edited by psychologist R. Y. Langham, M.M.F.T., Ph.D.

 One of the best nature videos ever made.

-Our choices in films can have a profound impact on our mental health.
-Films which are overly stimulating or violent (action violence included), can contribute to a weakened mental state which may contribute, along with other factors, to various mental health disorders.
-By contrast, films which are peaceful, positive, beautiful, inspiring, can help to foster a positive mental state and self-view, contributing to mental healing.
+Choose nature films for a positive affect on mental health.
+Films that are overly stimulating or violent (action violence included), can contribute to a weakened mental state that may contribute, along with other factors, to various mental health disorders.
+By contrast, films which are peaceful, positive, beautiful, and inspiring can help to foster a positive mental state and self-view, contributing to mental healing.

 The Organic Food Shopper's Guide